 |created||A timestamp of when the error occurred|

 Your alerting workflow can make use of these fields to provide useful information for debugging.
 The payload includes the uuid, url, and title of the workflow which has errored as well as the specific step name and a link to the step in logs.
-This link to the logs is useful for debugging the cause of the error and will.
+This link to the logs is useful for debugging the cause of the error.

 Workflows with an alerting trigger behave just like any other workflow.
 You can build any logic you like into your workflow to handle the incoming errors.